munificent/craftinginterpreters/book/functions.md

-This style, called **currying**, after Haskell Curry (the same guy whose first name graces that *other* well-known functional language), is baked directly into the language syntax so it's not as cumbersome as it would be here.
+This style, called **currying**, after Haskell Curry (the same guy whose first name graces that *other* well-known functional language), is baked directly into the language syntax so it's not as weird looking as it would be here.

 </aside>